-- header is a volatile pointer to the 8 bytes of decoded user-defined header data from the frame generator. - header_valid is simply a flag to indicate if the header passed its cyclic redundancy check.
-If the check fails then the header data have been corrupted beyond the point that internal error correction can recover; in this situation the payload cannot be recovered. - payload is a volatile pointer to the decoded payload data.
-When the header cannot be decoded (header_valid == 0) this value is set to NULL. - payload_len is the length (number of bytes) of the payload array.
-When the header cannot be decoded (header_valid == 0) this value is set to 0. - payload_valid is simply a flag to indicate if the payload passed its cyclic redundancy check ("0" means invalid, "1" means valid).
-As with the header, if this flag is zero then the payload almost certainly contains errors. - stats is a synchronizer statistics construct (framesyncstats_s) that indicates some useful PHY information to the user (see §16.6). - userdata is the void pointer given to the ofdmflexframesync_create() method.
+- \header is a volatile pointer to the 8 bytes of decoded user-defined header data from the frame generator. - \header\valid is simply a flag to indicate if the header passed its cyclic redundancy check.
+If the check fails then the header data have been corrupted beyond the point that internal error correction can recover; in this situation the payload cannot be recovered. - \payload is a volatile pointer to the decoded payload data.
+When the header cannot be decoded (\header\valid == 0) this value is set to NULL. - \payload\valid is simply a flag to indicate if the payload passed its cyclic redundancy check ("0" means invalid, "1" means valid).
+As with the header, if this flag is zero then the payload almost certainly contains errors. - \stats is a synchronizer statistics construct (framesyncstats\s) that indicates some useful PHY information to the user (see §16.6). - \userdata is the void pointer given to the ofdmflexframesync\create() method.
 Typically this pointer is a vehicle for getting the header and payload data (as well as any other pertinent information) back to your main program.